What3Words (w3w) Integration

 We often get asked if we can integrate What3Words into our mapping software, even if we don't think it's appropriate.
 We're not surprised by this as What3Words have a prolific advertising campaign to extol its virtues.
 However, integrating their service will cost us money (they charge integrators by lookup/translation*) and that means the overheads of the software will go up and we'll have to spend time integrating it rather than launching new useful features.
 Keeping the price of XMAP and Parish Online as low as possible is very important to us.

-If we integrate the service and the prices get put up (possible and understandable given the amount of investment they're putting in and the huge losses they make each year as a business, £14m loss in 2019, £16m loss in 2020, and a £43m loss in 2021), then we'd have to incur those charges or pass them onto the customer.
+If we integrate the service and the prices get put up, then we'd have to incur those charges or pass them onto the customer.
 Not something we relish the thought of.

 * there are a free number of transactions but then it becomes chargeable.